influxdata/docs.influxdata.com-ARCHIVE/content/kapacitor/v1.5/nodes/barrier_node.md

     parent: nodes
 ---

-The `barrier` node emits a barrier with the current time according to the system clock.
+The `barrier` node emits a barrier based on one of the following:

-Because the [BarrierNode](/kapacitor/v1.5/nodes/barrier_node/) emits based on system time, it allows pipelines to be forced in the absence of data traffic.
+- Idle time since the last data point was received
-The emitted barrier is based on either idle time since the last received message or on a periodic timer based on the system clock.
+- Periodic timer based on the system time

-Any messages received after an emitted barrier that are older than the last emitted barrier are dropped.
+Barriers let you execute pipelines without data traffic.
+Data points received after a specified barrier are dropped.

 ##### Example barrier node